Lonsfor/PokeRoll-FAQ/README.md

 ### Bide

 Unlike the games you can actually do stuff while Bide is active (attack, evade, clash, ect).
 Damage is not stored if you clash.
 When unleashing Bide the foe clashes/evades agaist the accuracy roll that activated the move.

+### Damage reduction moves

+Similarly to Attribute buffs, moves that reduce damage do not stack.

+eg if you use Light Screen and then Aurora Veil you do not get -2 damage from Special Attacks, only -1.